Depression and Cortisol

-GABA (Gamma Aminobutyric Acid), which is made from glutamate, is an inhibitory neurotransmitter.
+GABA (Gamma-Aminobutyric Acid), which is made from glutamate, is an inhibitory neurotransmitter.
 Its primary role is to exert an inhibitory effect on excitatory neurotransmitters, which can cause anxiety.
 Individuals with too little GABA can develop anxiety disorders.

 Acetylcholine plays a role in attention, memory, learning, and REM (rapid eye movement) sleep.
 It has excitatory and inhibitory effects and acts in the brain and muscles.
 Acetylcholine stimulates voluntary (skeletal) and involuntary muscles (smooth muscles), e.g. the gastrointestinal system.
 It is found in sensory neurons and predominates the autonomic parasympathetic nervous system.

-Everyone suffers from the blues or being anxious at some time in their life.
+Everyone suffers from the blues or being anxious at some time in their lives.
 When we have to take an exam, for example, we may be filled with dread, particularly if we have not studied enough.
 Even the most cheerful person can have moments of sadness triggered by memories, financial losses, or loss of a loved one.
-However, even though we refer to these mood changes as anxiety and depression, these normal episodes are quite different from clinical anxiety and depression, which have longer lasting and more serious symptoms.
+However, even though we refer to these mood changes as anxiety and depression, these normal episodes are quite different from clinical anxiety and depression, which have longer-lasting and more serious symptoms.

 Anxiety and depression occur when a person becomes aware that the demands of the environment are greater than his or her capacity to deal with them.
 When taxing events are too frequent, or prolonged, even a person with excellent coping skills will begin to experience the effects of chronic stress.
-At this point, stress can become a danger to ones mental health, and if it is not dealt with, can destroy ones sense of well-being.
+At this point, stress can become a danger to one’s mental health, and if it is not dealt with, it can destroy one’s sense of well-being.
 Unfortunately, it appears that stress is actually increasing.
 In 2008, according to the American Psychological Association, 47% of adults reported a significant increase in stress since 2007.